 The timing of your house hunt in Alabama can have a big impact on your number of options.
 For example, in Alabama, May has historically seen the most homes for sale.
 Searching in this season could give you more options and a greater likelihood of finding your dream home.

 On the other hand, November gives you the fewest choices in Alabama.
 Historically, there are 25.9%) fewer homes for sale than during Alabama's peak season.

 Housing inventory in Alabama by season

-Currently, in Alabama, homes typically stay on the market for 63 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in Alabama, homes stay on the market for 80 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in Alabama

 What should your offer include?